AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 ```

 ### pjsip.conf
-If using a SIP provider, replace/create the **/etc/asterisk/pjsip.conf** file.
-This file is based on a node behind NAT and should be updated for specfic providers and accounts:
+If using a SIP provider, replace (or create) the **/etc/asterisk/pjsip.conf** file.
+The file (below) is based on a node behind NAT and should be updated for specific providers and accounts:

 ```
 ;===============TRANSPORT